DHBW-TINF24F/Team5-management-and-docs/PROJECT/software-requirements-specification.md

 * No modifications of the core Mnestix Browser are allowed
 * The Mnestix Browser fork of project Bisasam is installed correctly

-## Specific requirements
+## Specific features

-Project Bisasam should add following features to Mnestix Browser.
+Project Bisasam shall add following features to Mnestix Browser.

 Verification methods:

 * **Test:** Tested by running the system and with logic tests.
 * **Demonstration:** Show feature in running system, requirement is visible to user.
 * **Inspection:** Requirement can be checked with code analysis or UI-layout-analysis.
-* **Load-Test:** Requirement can be tested on modern hardware with an automatic or manual load test.
+* **Load Test:** Requirement can be tested on modern hardware with an automatic or manual load test.

 | ID | Requirement Description | Priority | Rationale | Verification Method |
 |----|--------------------------|-----------|------------|----------------------|